MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 **Email**

 You can send personalized emails to capture your customers' attention.
-For more information, see [send an email](real-time-marketing-email.md)
+For more information, see [send an email](real-time-marketing-email.md).

 **Text message**

 You can send a text message (SMS) from Dynamics 365 Customer Insights - Journeys by signing up with a provider such as Azure Communication Services, Infobip, LINK Mobility, Telesign, Twilio, or Vibes and configuring Customer Insights - Journeys to work with the provider.
-For more information, see [send a text message](real-time-marketing-outbound-text-messaging.md)
+For more information, see [send a text message](real-time-marketing-outbound-text-messaging.md).

 **Push notifcations**

 You can send push notifcations.
 Push messages allow you to quickly convey offers, messages, or other information directly to users of your app.
-For more information, see [send a push notification](push-messages.md)
+For more information, see [send a push notification](push-messages.md).

 **Other channel**

-You can also send other types of channels.
+You can also send other types of channels to capture customers' attention.

 ### AI powered actions

-You can better cultivate messages to customers in Customer Insights - Journeys through AI-powered actions such as A/B testing and channel optimization.
+You can cultivate customer-specific messages  in Customer Insights - Journeys through AI-powered actions such as A/B testing and channel optimization.
 See available AI-powered actions below.

 **A/B test**